 An enigmatic personality his whole life, chess fans and historians have long wondered if Fischer suffered from mental illness.
 A recent psychobiographical study lends support to that conclusion.
 See Karpov, Anatoly.

-A cultural icon since appearing as Princess Leia in George Lucas’ Star Wars in 1977, Carrie Fisher was born on October 21, 1956, in Los Angeles, California to show business parents Debbie Reynolds and Eddie Fisher.
+A cultural icon since appearing as Princess Leia in George Lucas‘ Star Wars – Episode IV: A New Hope (with Mark Hamill and Harrison Ford), Carrie Fisher was born on October 21, 1956, in Los Angeles, California to show business parents Debbie Reynolds and Eddie Fisher.